fangyao-wang/ecd-dataset/README.md

 This repository contains all code and documentation required to process raw foot‑traffic data (from Advan/Dewey) into the **Experiential Culinary Diversity (ECD) dataset** at the US Census Block Group (CBG) level.
 The final dataset – quarterly diversity indices (`q = 0, 1, 2`) for three classification levels (service type, ethnic cuisine, and combined) – is publicly available via the Data DOI above.

 **Associated manuscript:**
-Liu, P., Li, M., Wang, F., & Zhang, W. (2026). *A visit‑based dataset of experiential culinary diversity for U.S. census block groups*.
-Nature Scientific Data.
-(Work in progress)
+Wang, F., Li, M., Liu, P., & Zhang, W. (2026). *A visit-based dataset of experiential culinary diversity for U.S. census block groups*.
+Manuscript in preparation for submission to *Nature Scientific Data*.
+*Note: This paper has not yet been published.
+Please do not cite it until the final version appears.*

 ---